ray-project/kuberay/apiserver/SecuringImplementation.md

 # Securing API server

-Currently the KubeRay API server deployed on a publicly accessable cluster is directly exposed to the internet with no authentication/authorization.
+Currently the KubeRay API server deployed on a publicly accessible cluster is directly exposed to the internet with no authentication/authorization.
 To protect its endpoint we need to introduce security.
 The solution is based on the architecture below:

 ![Overall security implementation](img/authorization.png)